A Quorum Sensing Inspired Algorithm for Dynamic Clustering: Experiments

-So we utilize proposed distance in our Gaussian kernel, with the same tuning policy.
+We utilize the proposed distance in our Gaussian kernel, with the same tuning policy.
 The clustering result compared to~\cite{smale} is shown in Table \ref{matchrate}.
-Our result has no misclassification errors.
-The only difference is that the 25 alleles classified as outliers have been classified into some clusters in~\cite{smale} using hierarchical clustering methods.
-Outliers such as DRB5*0112, DRB1*1525, DRB1*1425, DRB1*1442, DRB1*1469 and DRB1*0832 are discussed as exceptions in their result, which makes their classification more doubtful.
-Also we share same conclusions on exceptions like DRB1*0338, DRB3*0115; and likewise classify DRB1*1440 , DRB1*1469, DRB1*1477, DRB1*1484, DRB1*14116 and DRB1*14102 into the ST8 supertype. \\ This experiment proves that our algorithm is effective on clustering multiple clusters simultaneously for alleles clustering data, and also our results support the conclusions of Wen-jun et al.'s work on the mathematical foundation analysis of amino acid chains.
+Our result has no misclassifications.
+Yet we have classified 25 alleles as outliers, which fall into some clusters in~\cite{smale} using hierarchical clustering methods.
+Outliers such as DRB5*0112, DRB1*1525, DRB1*1425, DRB1*1442, DRB1*1469 and DRB1*0832 are discussed as exceptions in~\cite{smale}, which makes them more doubtful.
+Also we share same conclusions on exceptions like DRB1*0338, DRB3*0115; and likewise classify DRB1*1440 , DRB1*1469, DRB1*1477, DRB1*1484, DRB1*14116 and DRB1*14102 into the ST8 supertype. \\ Our algorithm is proved to be effective on clustering multiple clusters simultaneously for alleles data, and also our results support the conclusions of Wen-jun et al.'s work on the mathematical foundation analysis of amino acid chains.
 The detected outliers may lead further analysis and provide potential directions to biological researchers.